Hearing loss often happens gradually, so you might not notice it at first. There are some common signs to look out for.

 While you wait for your hearing test

-To make conversations easier when you can’t follow everything that’s being said, try following our communication tips.
+To make conversations easier, try following our communication tips.

 Technology and assistive devices for people with hearing loss can help in situations you find difficult – whether that’s chatting in a busy room or listening to the TV.

-If you need more guidance and support, contact us.
+If you would like more guidance and support, contact us.

 If you hear sounds in your ears or head